A Proven Community Leader

 Katie Riley continues her service to the community through her participation and leadership with the following groups:

-- Chair, Washington County Kids (formerly named Children’s Opportunity Fund Initiative of Washington County) Steering Committee
+- President, Washington County Kids (formerly named Children’s Opportunity Fund Initiative of Washington County)

 - Oregon Public Health Association, Policy Committee

 - Hillsboro Inukai Boys & Girls Club Advisory Committee